-The purpose of UCH Grants is to provide access for students who demonstrate high financial need.
-UCH Grants off-set a portion of the Enrollment Fee and do not have to be repaid.
-Students who are eligible for assistance that covers the Enrollment Fee, such as the Veteran’s Fee Waiver, Department of Veterans Affairs Rehabilitation, or the State of California Vocational Rehabilitation are not eligible for UCH Grants.
+The purpose of UC Hastings Scholarships is to provide access for students who demonstrate high financial need.
+Scholarships are renewable for up to six semesters provided students maintain full-time enrollment, continue to qualify for federal student aid, maintain satisfactory academic progress (which at UC Hastings is defined as at least a 2.2 cumulative grade point average).
+UC Hastings Scholarships off-set a portion of the Enrollment Fee and do not have to be repaid.
+Students who are eligible for assistance that covers the Enrollment Fee, such as the Veteran’s Fee Waiver, Department of Veterans Affairs Rehabilitation, or the State of California Vocational Rehabilitation are not eligible for UC Hastings Scholarships.

-Financial aid applicants who wish to be considered for Hastings Grants should complete their financial aid application materials by the priority deadline: March 3 for entering students, February 17 for continuing students.
+Financial aid applicants who wish to be considered for UC Hastings Scholarships should complete their financial aid application materials by the priority deadline: March 3 for entering students, February 17 for continuing students.

-Financial need and grant eligibility are determined from information provided on the FAFSA and the Need Access Form (for entering, prospective, admitted 1L students) or the UC Hastings Financial Aid Supplement (for continuing 2L, 3L and transfer students).
+Financial need and scholarship eligibility are determined from information provided on the FAFSA and the Need Access Form (for entering, prospective, admitted 1L students) or the UC Hastings Financial Aid Supplement (for continuing 2L, 3L and transfer students).
 On the Supplement or the Need Access the applicant reports in-kind and monetary contributions from sources other than UC Hastings.
-It stands to reason that a person who demonstrates enough financial need to receive a grant will also require loans to meet the cost of attendance.
-If a student accepts the grant and declines loans it usually signals there are resources the student has failed to disclose on the Supplement or that the student’s financial situation has changed.
+It stands to reason that a person who demonstrates enough financial need to receive a scholarship will also require loans to meet the cost of attendance.
+If a student accepts the scholarship and declines loans it usually signals there are resources the student has failed to disclose on the Supplement/Need Access forms or that the student’s financial situation has changed.
 Such resources must be reported to the Financial Aid Office and reflected in the aid package.
 Students may secure low/no interest loans from family or organizations.
 Because not all students have access to these low cost funding sources, they are considered a resource and must be reported.
-This resource will be used to recalculate the grant eligibility.
+This resource will be used to recalculate the scholarship eligibility.

-If you are eligible for the AB-540 Non-resident Tuition Exemption, you may qualify for a Hastings Grant.
+If you are eligible for the AB-540 Non-resident Tuition Exemption, you may qualify for a UC Hastings Scholarship.
 For more information about AB-540 Tuition Exemption, please visit our General Counsel’s Residency web page.

 Federal Perkins Loan: This loan program, jointly funded by UC Hastings and the federal government, is for exceptionally needy students.
 These loans are interest free while the student is enrolled at least half time as well as during the 9-month grace period which precedes repayment.
 Once repayment begins, the interest rate is 5%.
 Generally, borrowers are allowed up to 10 years to repay.